WencesVillegasMarset/aws-saa-c02-notes/README.md

   * Scaling as per schedule.
 * You can configure SNS notifications
 * Auto Scaling groups are limited in number but increasable via support tickets.
+* Auto Scaling treats spot instances the same as on-demand instances.
+* You cannot mix Spot instances with on-demand.
+* If you want to change the bid price you need to create a new launch configuration.
 * The groups cannot span regions.
 * **Recommended**: It is recommended that you use the same instance type in an Auto Scaling group since you are going to have effective load distribution when the instances are of the same type.

 Simple Scaling: You need to define a par of scale up and scale down policies.
 You define a cooldown period for when to effectively kill an instance.
 Simple Scaling with Steps: You can specify changes in capacity in absolute step terms, like 2 instances more or percentages.
 Target-Tracking Scaling: Auto Scaling will automatically scale up or scale down to mantain the established target value.

+* Cooldown peridos:
+  * It ensures that the Auto Scaling group does not launch or terminate additional EC2 instances before the previous scaling activity takes effect.
+  * Default 300 secs.

 Termination Policy: The termination policy determines which EC2 instance you are going to shut down first
 Modes: